Untie the knot, amicably

 Step 2

-The court will start the divorce and send your partner a copy of the petition and a form to complete called the AOS (acknowledgement of service).
+The court will start the divorce and send your partner a copy of the divorce application and a form called the ‘acknowledgement of service’ (AOS) to complete

 This step takes 3-4 weeks to process